aprilbala/aprilbala.github.io/projects/mock-alarmsystem.md

 <div class="ui images"><img src="../images/screenshots-hialertsystem/start.png" width="600px"></div>
 </center>

 In January 2018, Hawaii experienced a (thankfully) false alarm of an incoming ballistic missile, where alerts were issued statewide.
 A New York Times article regarding this event could be found [here](https://www.nytimes.com/2018/01/13/us/hawaii-missile.html).
 Due to this event, it inspired a group project for a software engineering class that I took while I was in school.
-For this application, we were expected to create a "better" system that would decrease the chances of another mishap like this to happen again.
+For this application, we were expected to create a "better" system that would decrease the chances of another mishap like this to happen again in the future.

-Within our group, we created our own different mockups as to what we would like to
+Not only did this project give us experience working as a team, it also allowed us to practice parts of the software development lifecycle (SDLC).
+Planning and mockups of our application were done, which in turn led to building our application based on the mockup that was chosen.
+After basic HTML

 My contributions for this project was: fhakslfjhskfjh.

-REAL ALARM SYSTEM SCREENS:
+Below are screenshots of an individual sending a real tsunami alert via siren, text message, and radio alerts to the Hawai'i Island.
 <center>
 <img src="../images/screenshots-hialertsystem/real-alarmoptions.png" width="600px">
 <img src="../images/screenshots-hialertsystem/real-selectedalarm.png" width="600px">